bbbbbr/gimp-tilemap-gb/README.md

 Settings:
  * The plug-in will attempt to preserve Tile & Map Export settings across import and later export (they get attached to the native GIMP XCF image as a Parasite that persists accross save/load).
- * Option to ignore CGB per-tile palette violation errors
+ * Option to ignore CGB per-tile palette violation errors.
+The tile will still be forced to 4 colors and it will use the first palette found in the tile.

 ## Usage / Cautions: